US President Joe Biden has picked senior Google Health advisor Dr. Robert Califf as the next chief of the Food and Drug Administration (FDA).

-Latest health research includes a Verily Covid-19 testing program, Google tool to identify skin conditions, personal health records, and machine learning (ML) projects.
+The latest health research includes a Verily Covid-19 testing program, a Google tool to identify skin conditions, personal health records, and machine learning (ML) projects.

 Dr. Califf is an internationally-recognized expert in clinical trial research, health disparities, healthcare quality, and cardiovascular medicine.